1995 Direct Line International Championships

-The 1995 Direct Line International Championships was a women's tennis tournament played on grass courts at the Devonshire Park Lawn Tennis Club in Eastbourne in the United Kingdom that was part of Tier II of the 1995 WTA Tour.
+The 1995 Direct Line International Championships, also known as the Eastbourne International, was a women's tennis tournament played on grass courts at the Devonshire Park Lawn Tennis Club in Eastbourne in the United Kingdom that was part of Tier II of the 1995 WTA Tour.
 It was the 21t edition of the tournament and was held from 19 June until 25 June 1995.
+Nathalie Tauziat, who was seeded 11th, won the singles title and earned $79,000 first-prize money.